-2. If you had taken $10,000 back then and achieved the same rate of return as Berkshire's growth in per share book value, at the end of 2012, you would have had $58,681,700.
+2. If you had taken $10,000 back then and achieved the same rate of return as Berkshire's growth in per share book value, at the end of 2013 you would have had $69,351,800.

-3. Under Buffett, Berkshire shareholders have collected just one dividend: a $0.10 per share payout in 1967.
+3. Under Buffett, Berkshire shareholders have collected just one dividend: A $0.10 per share payout in 1967.
 Buffett jokes he "must have been in the bathroom when that decision was made."

 4. Berkshire's roots go back more than 174 years to the founding of textile manufacturer Valley Falls Company, which itself merged with Berkshire Cotton Manufacturing Company in 1929.
 The resulting company merged with Hathaway Manufacturing to create Berkshire Hathaway in 1955.

 5. In 2010, Warren Buffett said he considered Berkshire the "dumbest" stock he ever bought.
 Why?
 Because in 1962 he acquired his controlling stake in anger when one of its managers short-changed him in a tender offer to the tune of $0.125 per share.
 After he fired the manager, Buffett realized he had committed too much of his money to a "terrible" textiles business, which he fought to save for 20 years before giving up.
-By Buffett's estimation, that mistake cost him more $200 billion in compounded returns.
+By Buffett's estimation, that mistake cost him more than $200 billion in compounded returns.

-8. At the end of 2012, Berkshire employed 288,462 people.
+8. At the end of 2013, Berkshire employed 330,745 people.

-11. That doesn't include the 26 smaller companies on which Berkshire quietly spent $2.3 billion last year as "bolt-on" acquisitions to be melded into its existing operations.
+11. That doesn't include the 25 smaller companies on which Berkshire quietly spent $3.1 billion last year as "bolt-on" acquisitions to be melded into its existing operations.

-17. Construction began just a few days ago on one of those projects, the 579 Megawatt Antelope Valley Solar joint venture with SunPower Corporation (NASDAQ:SPWR) .
-When all is said and done, it will have provided 650 jobs and more than $500 million in regional economic impact over the course of its three-year construction period, and should provide enough energy to power around 400,000 average California homes.
+17. But don't forget solar power, which currently comprises just 8% of MidAmerican's renewable generation capacity.
+In particular, consider its 579 Megawatt Antelope Valley Solar joint venture with SunPower Corporation (NASDAQ:SPWR), construction for which began last year and is expected to complete by the end of 2015.
+When all is said and done, this project will have provided 650 jobs and more than $500 million in regional economic impact, and should provide enough clean energy to power around 255,000 average California homes.

 18. Berkshire's currently carries about 15% of all inter-city freight in the U.S. through its Burlington Northern Santa Fe subsidiary.
 That calculation includes all goods transported by truck, rail, water, air, or pipeline.